 Ready to find out more and explore how gold affects the forex, fiat money, and central bank policy decisions?
 Read on!

 Gold’s ductility and luster make it a sought-after medium for jewelers and artisans around the globe.
-In addition, bullion serves a variety of purposes, from applications as precious metal superconductors to gold coins.
+In addition, bullion serves various purposes, from applications as precious metal superconductors to gold coins.

 Given the yellow metal’s utility, it has a steady demand from the art, jewelry, and industrial sectors.

 Gold is an inherently scarce commodity.
-In fact, the world’s supply is believed to originate in a meteor shower that took place billions of years ago.
+The world’s supply is believed to originate in a meteor shower that took place billions of years ago.
 As an “extraterrestrial element,” gold is not readily cultivated.
 Reserves are found deep within the Earth’s crust and require vast resources to bring to market.

 Due to the rare nature of gold, many central banks and governments stockpile bullion as reserves.
 Reserves can be used as collateral or as backing for a country’s currency (see gold standard).